olkoro/TASK/README.md

 # How to execute
-This instruction will guide you how to run this application with IntelliJ IDEA.
+This instruction will show you how to run this application with IntelliJ IDEA.

 ### Lombok plugin must be installed in IntelliJ IDEA and enabled in "Preferences | Build, Execution, Deployment | Compiler | Annotation Processors" or otherwise data won't save and won't display!